Contents

 }

-that hands you an iterator you can use to iterate the elements of the sequence.
+This protocol shape is very similar to the current Sequence.
+It has a primary associated type for the element, and a method that hands you an iterator you can use to iterate the elements of the sequence.

-The differences from the `Sequence` protocol are as follows:
+The differences from the Sequence protocol are as follows:

-- `BorrowingSequence` allows conformance by noncopyable and nonescapable types.
+• Iterable allows conformance by noncopyable and nonescapable types.

 Note that copyable and escapable types can also conform, but the protocol is designed to not require it.

-- The `Element` type is also not required to be copyable.
+• The Element type is also not required to be copyable.

 of the sequence.
-This allows the iterator to be implemented in terms of properties
+This allows the iterator to be implemented in terms of properties borrowed from the sequence or a Ref of the sequence itself.

-public protocol BorrowingIteratorProtocol<Element>: ~Copyable, ~Escapable {
+public protocol IterableIteratorProtocol<Element, Failure>: ~Copyable, ~Escapable {

 associatedtype Element: ~Copyable